JCSime/web-module-project-testing-web-apps/README.md

 ## Stretch goals

 - Look at your test cases in Understanding-questions and see if there are any that you have not completed.
-- From the this list or from your own mind, add in at least one more new testcase.
+- From the this list or from your own mind, add in at least one more new test case.
 - There is alot of state management within our component in this project!
 See if you can separate the form and error validation code into their own hooks.